Background pattern

 Warnings and precautions

-Consult your doctor or pharmacist ifyou have:
+Tell your doctor or pharmacist if youhave:

-• chest tightness, dizziness (even when standing up from sitting or lying down), skin rash with itching, wheezing (whistling sound when breathing), feeling of dizziness or fainting.
-These may be signs of a rare but severe allergic reaction to Kovaltry.Stop administering the medication immediately and seek medical help if this occurs.
+• chest tightness, dizziness (even when getting up from sitting or lying down), skin rash with itching, wheezing (whistling when breathing), feeling of dizziness or fainting.
+These may be signs of a severe allergic reaction to Kovaltry.
+Stopthe administration of the medicineand seek medical attention if this occurs.

 • local infections

-• blood clot in the blood vessel
+• a blood clot in the blood vessel

 Children and adolescents

-Use of Kovaltry with other medications
+Using Kovaltry with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor for advice before taking this medicine.

-Driving and operating machines
+Driving and using machines

 Kovaltry contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per dose, which is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per dose, which is essentially “sodium-free”.

-3. How to Use Kovaltry
+3. How to use Kovaltry

-• Your weight
+• your weight

-• The severity of your hemophilia A
+• the severity of your haemophilia A

-• The location and severity of the bleeding
+• the location and severity of the bleeding

-• The required level of factor VIII.
+• the required level of factor VIII.

 If you are using Kovaltry to prevent bleeding, your doctor will calculate the dose that suits you.
-This dose will normally be 20 to 40 UI of octocog alfa per kg of body weight, injected two or three times a week.
+This dose will normally be 20 to 40 IU of octocog alfa per kg of body weight, injected two or three times a week.
 However, in some cases, especially in younger patients, shorter treatment intervals or higher doses may be required.

-Laboratory tests
+Lab tests

 Use in children and adolescents